ManChicken1911/flame-stripavidcrap/README.md

 ## What

-StripAvidCrap is a Python script for Autodesk Flame 2023.1 and above that renames sequences removing "Exported.01" (etc) off sequences names coming from Avid Media Composer AAFs.
+StripAvidCrap is a Python script for Autodesk Flame 2023.1 and above that renames sequences removing ".Exported.01" (etc) off sequences names coming from Avid Media Composer AAFs, and renames the clips on the timelines themselves removing things like ".sync.01" and ".new.01" from the ends of them as well.

 ## How